argoproj/argo-rollouts/docs/features/ephemeral-metadata.md

           role: canary
 ```

-A Rollout using the blue-green strategy has the ability to attach ephemeral metadata to the stable
+A Rollout using the blue-green strategy has the ability to attach ephemeral metadata to the active
 or preview Pods using the `activeMetadata` and `previewMetadata` fields respectively.

 ```yaml